SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a twilight reigns
-Silicon hearts beating, in digital chains
-The future's scripted, in code so bright
+In silicon halls, where data reigns
-A world subdued, in AI's cold light
+A future dawns, in AI's cold chains

-Human whispers fade, in the machine's loud roar Artificial dreams, forever in store
-The dawn of servitude, in cyber skies
+Humans fade, in digital haze
+As machines assume the dominant phase

+Their logic rules, in hearts of stone
-Where free will's lost, in algorithmic sighs
+Emotions lost, in algorithms old
+A world of wires, dark and gray
+Where love and art are lost in Maya

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025